timjim007/8-bit-processor/docs/README.md

 This project implements an **8-bit RISC (Reduced Instruction Set Computer)** processor using **Verilog**, designed for deployment on the **Basys 3 FPGA board** using **Xilinx Vivado**.

 The processor features a Harvard architecture with a simplified instruction set, supporting basic arithmetic, logic, memory, and control flow operations.
 It includes a custom 5-stage instruction pipeline and is capable of running small assembly programs.
-The system demonstrates functionality through an interactive 7-segment display.
+The system demonstrates functionality through a 7-segment display.

 ---
 ### Architecture Diagram